Robert "Sully" Sullivan: Career

 Sullivan began his career in the late 1980s, working as a newspaper publisher in San Diego, before becoming an investment banker and business consultant.
 After making several guest radio and television appearances as a business expert, he was approached by KCEO and KSDO, where he hosted a morning show and appeared regularly during drive time hours.
 Sully later joined KOGO, and began appearing regularly on the San Diego's Morning News program as a business reporter, before hosting several of his own shows, with topics ranging from financial advice and political commentary, to local news and business.

 Besides making frequent television news appearances as a business and financial expert, Sullivan also joined KUSI as a regular contributor on the Good Morning San Diego program.
 Since 2020, Sullivan has co-hosted On The Air, an hour-long interview and San Diego lifestyle show with comedian Russ Stolnack (Russ T Nailz) and radio producer "Little" Tommy Sablan.
 Sullivan and Stolnack have also co-hosted The Big Biz Show together for over 25 years, a nationally syndicated show simulcast daily in over 50 million television homes internationally.

 Music

 In 2018, Sullivan formed the band Sully & The Souljahs, participated in San Diego's KAABOO Del Mar festival, and released several singles independently.
 After Sully & The Souljahs, Sullivan formed The Sully Band and began playing shows and releasing music via Belly Up Records and Blue Élan Records in 2021.

-On March 11, 2022, The Sully Band released their debut album 'Let’s Straighten It Out!', which featured a collection of 60s and 70s soul, blues, funk, and R&B tracks made popular by artists such as Billy Preston, Jackie Wilson, Ray Charles, and Dr. John & Jessie Hill.
+On March 11, 2022, The Sully Band released their debut album 'Let's Straighten It Out!', which featured a collection of 60s and 70s soul, blues, funk, and R&B tracks made popular by artists such as Billy Preston, Jackie Wilson, Ray Charles, and Dr. John & Jessie Hill.
 The tribute album debuted at No. 3 on the Billboard Blues chart and peaked at No. 2.
 The album is produced by Grammy Award-winning producer Chris Goldsmith.
 Previously, The Sully Band was voted Best Live Band at the 31st Annual San Diego Music Awards in 2020.

+In 2024, Sullivan started a new group named sullvn.